Resume Tips

 4. Emphasize Transferable Skills

-Consider highlighting transferable abilities that could be useful in the desired position or industry.
-They could include capabilities such as communication, leadership, problem solving and teamwork.
-This demonstrates your flexibility and ability to work in a variety of jobs.
+Consider highlighting transferable abilities that could be beneficial in the envisioned role or industry.
+They could include capabilities like communication, leadership, problem-solving and collaboration.
+It demonstrates your flexibility and suitability for different job positions.

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise with short paragraphs and breaking down details into sections with appropriate headings.
-Utilize bolding or bold to emphasize the most important information, but do not overwhelm the reader with excessive formatting.
+It is important to ensure that your resume is concise by using concise sentences and arranging information into sections using appropriate headings.
+Make use of bold and italics to emphasize crucial details but try not to overwhelm the reader with excessive formatting.

 6. Proofread for Errors